enkidevs/curriculum/javascript/javascript-playground-questions/sum-arrays-in-a-object/sum-arrays-in-a-object.md

 Start by creating the object.

-Then initiate a `for...of` loop to go through the object.
+Use a `for...of` loop to go through the object.

-Next, inside the loop, sort the current values of the object lists:
+Next, inside the loop, sort the current values of the object arrays:

 `obj[key].sort()`